Wenceslas Square Hotels

 Here you’ll find tips for 12 of my favourite 5 star, 4 star and 3 star Wenceslas Square hotels.
+These are either on the square or within an 5 minute walk from it.
 Those that give a little extra………

 The Immediate Area: The hotel is located in the very cosmopolitan road called Stepanska.
 You have a 1 minute walk to Wenceslas Square.
 You are fairly surrounded by bars, small restaurants and independent shops.
 The Lucerna Passage is 70 metres from the Radisson.

 The Hotel: The building was formerly a large bank so it has a grand appearance both inside and out.
-Hotel Boscolo is the only one of the Wenceslas Square hotels belonging to the Marriott hotel group “Autograph Collection”.
+Formerly known as the Hotel Boscolo it is the only one of the Wenceslas Square area hotels belonging to the Marriott hotel group “Autograph Collection”.

 The hotel has two specific areas.
 Firstly, the original “historic” building with it’s classically decorated large rooms and high ceilings.
 Secondly, the much more contemporary building hosting rooms with individually selected modern furnishings.
 The common areas including the restaurant and bar are quite frankly outstanding.
 Guests here have full use of the biggest wellness facilities in the city including the large indoor pool, sauna and Turkish bath.